WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 [<img class="aligncenter wp-image-2652 size-full" src="http://theorypc.ca/wp-content/uploads/2018/01/hostsSouth.png" alt="" width="1143" height="128" srcset="http://theorypc.ca/wp-content/uploads/2018/01/hostsSouth.png 1143w, http://theorypc.ca/wp-content/uploads/2018/01/hostsSouth-300x34.png 300w, http://theorypc.ca/wp-content/uploads/2018/01/hostsSouth-768x86.png 768w" sizes="(max-width: 1143px) 100vw, 1143px" />](http://theorypc.ca/wp-content/uploads/2018/01/hostsSouth.png)

-In the hosts view, we can very quickly we can see impact, ranging from 5%-26%. Â However, this is a realtime snapshot, I tracked the average view and examined only the &#8220;business hours&#8221; as our load is VERY focused on the 8AM-4PM. Â After these hours and we see a significant drop in our load. Â If the servers are not being stressed the performance seems to be a lot more even or not noticeable (in a cumulative sense).
+In the hosts view, we can very quickly we can see impact, ranging from 5%-26%. Â However, this is a realtime snapshot, I tracked the average view and examined only the "business hours" as our load is VERY focused on the 8AM-4PM. Â After these hours and we see a significant drop in our load. Â If the servers are not being stressed the performance seems to be a lot more even or not noticeable (in a cumulative sense).

 # FOLDERS